mostfamiliar/php-address-book/readme.md

 ## Description

-A web application that takes stores the name, phone number, and address of c
+A web application that takes stores the name, phone number, and address of contacts.
+Also allows for deletion of contacts.

 ## Technologies Used